-Ecommnerce stores often struggle to get a good distribution of link authority throughout the store because of all the deep navigation of their subpages.
+Ecommnrce stores often struggle to get a good distribution of link authority throughout the store because of all the deep navigation of their subpages.
 This can impact ranking and indexing, so it’s best to try to manage any SEO damage by implementing a good interlinking structure instead.

 - Link to your product categories (and main product pages) from your home page to help users and search engine bots get to the good bits faster.